Gheifr/table_desk_pos/README.md

 ## Installing / Getting started

 You may try the app with sample data [here](https://table-desk-pos.onrender.com/).
+>Be aware, that you might need to wait for the app to start

 Credentials for testing:
 ```
 login: user